-Students earn points toward graduation on seven end-of-course exams: English 1, English 2, Algebra 1/Integrated Math 1, Geometry/Integrated Math 2, Biology, American History, and American Government Overall Students earn from 1-5 points for each exam, based on performance: Graduation 5- Advanced 4- Accelerated 3- Proficient 2- Basic 1- Limited Points Students need a minimum of 18 points to graduate under this option, with the minimum number needed in each area: English - 4 points Mathematics - 4 points Science and Social Studies - 6 points Students earn "remediation-free" scores in English Language Arts and Mathematics on a nationally Remediation recognized college admission exam.
-Free Score The state of Ohio will cover the costs of all 11 th grade students in the classes of 2021 so that students have one time to take a college admission exam free of charge.
-Industry Students earn an approved industry-recognized credential or group of credentials in a single career Credential field and achieve a workforce readiness score on the WorkKeys assessment.
+Students earn points toward graduation on seven end-of-course exams: English 1, English 2, Algebra 1/Integrated Math 1, Geometry/Integrated Math 2, Biology, American History, and American Government Students earn from 1-5 points for each exam, based on performance: Overall Graduation Points 5- Advanced 4- Accelerated 3- Proficient 2- Basic 1- Limited Tomts dents need a minimum of 18 points to graduate under this option, with the minimum number eded in each area: glish - 4 points Mathematics - 4 points Science and Social Studies - 6 points D 11 41 Students earn "remediation-free" scores in English Language Arts and Mathematics on a nationally Remediation Free Score recognized college admission exam.
+The state of Ohio will cover the costs of all 11 th grade students in the classes of 2021 so that students Industry have one time to take a college admission exam free of charge.
+Students earn an approved industry-recognized credential or group of credentials in a single career Industry Credential field and achieve a workforce readiness score on the WorkKeys assessment.
 The state of Ohio will and pay one time for those who take the WorkKeys assessment.
 Students should see the Dean of Students Workforce for more information.
 Score